Access IPOs

 Prominent venture capital investors joining Redmile include Decheng Capital, Foresite Capital, Greenspring Associates, Mayfield, NFX, Pacific 8, 8VC, Plum Alley, Redmile, Senator Investment Group, Sixth Street, Vreily, aMoon, WireFrame Ventures, Brook Byers (Senior Partner at Kleiner Perkins), and Tim Cook (CEO of Apple).

 Startups typically raise funds at least every two years.
-It is unlikely that Mammoth Biosciences profitable at this stage.
-Therefore, we expect to see a fresh funding round in 2023.
+It is unlikely that Mammoth Biosciences is profitable at this stage.
+Therefore, we expect to see a fresh funding round in the next year or two.

-Mammoth Biosciences has yet to file for an IPO.
+The Mammoth Biosciences IPO date is unknown.
+The company has not filed for an IPO.

 Co-founder Janice Chen indicated in an interview with CNBC that the founders see a $100 billion revenue opportunity based on the potential of the CRISPR technology, and Mammoth Biosciences has no intent to be acquired.